Application deadlines are September 1 & November 1

-The Physical Therapy Department at the College of Mount St. Joseph now participates in the Physical Therapist Centralized Application Service, known as PTCAS.
+The Physical Therapy Department at Mount St. Joseph University now participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 To learn more about the PTCAS application process, please visit the PTCAS web site.

-- An earned undergraduate degree with a minimum GPA of 3.0 on a 4.0 scale by matriculation date.
+Minimum Overall and Science GPA of 3.0 on a 4.0 scale.
 Undergraduate coursework from ALL institutions attended/courses taken will be included in this calculation.
-For those individuals with a graduate degree, only the graduate degree GPA will be used.

-- Completion of the following prerequisite course work, with a grade of “C” or better (this includes C+, C, and C-) by matriculation date.
+- Completion of the following prerequisite coursework, with a grade of “C” or better (this includes C+, C, and C-) by matriculation date.
 Students may apply for admission before completing all prerequisite coursework.
-However, at least 2/3 of science prerequisites (e.g. 6 semesters or 9 quarters) must be completed by application deadline.
+However, at least 2/3rds of science prerequisites must be completed by application deadline.

-One year (two semesters or three quarters) of each of the following courses with laboratory:
+One year (two semesters or three quarters) of each of the following courses with laboratory component:

 Humanities and Social Sciences

 One course in each of the following areas:

 One course in statistics (any type)